octabytes/islam.github.io/index.md

 layout: default
 title: Documentation
 nav_order: 1
-description: "Documentation about project True Islam"
+description: "Documentation about project Islam"
 permalink: /
 ---

-# True Islam
+# Islam
 {: .no_toc }

 A project to rectify all issues about Islam